Understanding Excavation Requirements for Pavers

 Installation of Edge Restraints

-Installing edge restraints correctly ensures your pavers stay in place.
+Installing edge restraints correctly guarantees your pavers stay in place.
 Begin by laying out all your pavers according to your design plan.

 Once your pavers are set, use a concrete trowel to scrape the sand away from the edges where the restraints will be placed.
 This helps the restraints sit firmly against the pavers.